By Bo Hanson – 4x Olympian, Coaching Consultant & Director of Athlete Assessments

 At some point in time, most athletes have been (or should be) exposed to the “Control and Influence Model”.
 Basically this is a model for understanding those situations, events and challenges of which you have complete, 100% control over and those situations you have influence over and then finally the situations you no influence or control over.
 Essentially, we need to spend our energy dealing with those situations where we have control and then influence and not to consume any energy over events of which we have no control.

 My sport was rowing, and one thing I had no control over was the weather.
 Now there was a time, when rowing in rough water would annoy and frustrate me and this lead to poor results and a reputation of being a poor performer in difficult conditions.
 My coach helped me realize I could not change the water but I could learn techniques of rowing, to become better in these conditions.
 By the time I entered my final fours years as an athlete, I was unbeatable in rough conditions to the point where I hoped it would be rough.
 When the water was rough, I knew I would deal with it so well, that I did not have to row “hard” anymore, but instead could work my technique and enjoyed this challenge (another reframe) knowing that most others would struggle (reframe – I chose to believe others would struggle in poor conditions.
 Whether this is true or not did not matter.
 I believed it and it helped me.)
-See the diagram below for a detailed visual of the model.
+See the diagram above for a detailed visual of the model.

 #3 Modelling Resilient Behavior